-Easy mini apple pies, my take on the all-time classic recipe, vegan friendly.
+Easy Mini Apple Pies, my take on the all-time classic recipe, vegan friendly.
 With a delicious apple and cinnamon filling and a fail-proof crust, you know these pies will go down a treat.
 Perfect on Thanksgiving or any other celebration.

 Hardly any refined sugar is needed here, since the apples have a natural sweet taste, but do feel free to adjust the recipe, depending on how sweet the apples you use are.

 Forget the ready-made pies, these are some seriously gorgeous apple pies that will win you lots of praises.
 And with just a few ingredients that you always have in your kitchen.
-Bring on the Autumn!
+Bring on the Fall!